spacekitcat/cmpress-tool/README.md

 # libz77 implementation of LZ77

-This is a project in progress; .
+This is a project in progress.
 The `samplestarget` folder (created during the trasnspile stage of the build) provides some file I/O examples and some string compression examples.

 ## synopsis